mit-quest/necstlab-damage-segmentation/README.md

 # necstlab's Damage Segmentation

 This repository contains the instructions and code to train and use a model for damage segmentation of carbon-fiber-laminate scans (which are often referred to as "image stacks").
 To accomplish this, there are five workflows that this repository supports:
-* copying the raw data into the cloud and processing it for usage in a dataset
+* ingesting the raw data into a cloud bucket and processing it for usage in a dataset
 * segmenting the damage of an image stack (often called inference)
 * preparing a dataset for training and testing of a damage segmentation model
 * testing the performance of a pretrained damage segmentation model on a dataset